 As of this writing, however, per Dr. Mukamal at Harvard-associated Beth Israel Deaconess Medical Center, the research that claims that red wine (or other alcohol) helps to avoid heart disease is fairly weak.
 Why?
 The studies that have been performed on people who drink moderate amounts of alcohol that show lower amounts of heart disease are only observational.
 This means that these studies are unable to prove cause and effect, only that these are associations.
 There are tens of thousands of factors that go into the development of heart disease.

 Health Benefits of Moderate Consumption of Wine

-First and foremost, the studies that state that wine has health benefits are talking about moderate wine consumption.
+First and foremost, the studies that state that wine has health benefits are talking about moderate wine consumption for wine drinkers.
 Unlike some of the industries we investigate, moderate consumption is easily measured and is as follows and is considered to be per day:

 - 12 ounces of beer OR

 So is wine better for you than say, beer or hard liquor?

 Oddly enough, studies over time haven’t been able to confirm whether wine, hard liquor, or beer is better at reducing the risks of heart disease; some observational studies even suggest that the health benefits are linked to any type of alcoholic drinks (when consumed in the same amounts).

 Drinking patterns are what play the biggest role.
 In other words, going out on Friday and having 7 drinks isn’t the same thing as having one drink per day.